A Quick Primer on Machine Learning in Wireless Communications: Model-Driven Implementation

 \section{Model-Driven Implementation}

-We start with the implementation of various functions of wireless network through models and statistics.
-Fig.~\ref{fig:overall} shows the functions supported in this version.
-We call this ``model-driven'' as opposed to ``data-driven'' which is discussed later in Sections~\ref{sec:supervised_ml} and \ref{sec:unsupervised_ml} .
-We use $\mathbf{W} \in \mathbb{C}^{N_r\times N_t}$ as a channel equalizer, which effectively removes the effect of the channel on the received data.
+We start with the implementation of various functions of wireless network through models and statistics as shown in Fig.~\ref{fig:overall}.
+We call this ``model-driven'' as opposed to ``data-driven'' which is discussed later in Sections~\ref{sec:unsupervised_ml}, \ref{sec:supervised_ml}, and \ref{sec:reinf_learning}.
+A $b$-bit quantizer is denoted as $Q_b(\cdot)$ and is optional.
+We use $\mathbf{W} \in \mathbb{C}^{N_r\times N_t}$ as a channel equalizer, which removes the effect of the channel onto the received data.
 However, equalizers require an estimate of the channel state information, which the receiver computes at its end.
 This estimate is denoted as $\mathbf{\hat H}$ and has the same dimensions as $\mathbf{H}$.
 Channel estimation is enabled through ``pilots'' which are a sequence known to both the transmitting and receiving ends of the wireless system.
-It should be clear that pilots symbols and cyclic prefix symbols (seen in both 4G LTE and 5G) are not the same.
+Pilot symbols and cyclic prefix (CP) symbols (seen in both 4G LTE and 5G) are not the same---pilot symbols are used to estimate the channel and CP serves two purposes: (1) reduces inter-carrier interference and (2) allows the use of circular convolution which translates to a multiplication operation in the frequency domain.

-\textbf{Constellation:} We follow the notation by \cite{proakis} in generating the symbols for both QPSK and $M$-QAM as baseband symbols.
+\textbf{Constellation:} We follow the notation of \cite{proakis} in generating the symbols for both QPSK and $M$-QAM as baseband symbols.
 For QPSK, the inphase ($I$) and quadrature ($Q$) branches take the values $\pm 1$ and for $M$-QAM they take values in the integer interval $[-\sqrt{M} + 1, \sqrt{M}]$.
-These constellation symbols are Gray-coded as stated earlier.
+These constellation symbols are normalized so the power per symbol is equal to unity and are Gray-coded as stated earlier.
+Let the constellation be a set $\mathcal{C}$.
+This constellation has a cardinality $\vert\mathcal{C}\vert = M$.

+\textbf{Noise:} At the receiver, the noise signal is a complex zero-mean Normal random variable with a variance (or noise power) of $\sigma^2 \coloneqq k_\text{B}T\Delta fN_f$, where $k_\text{B}$ is the Boltzmann constant, $T$ is the temperature in Kelvins and $N_f$ is the noise figure at the receiver, as mentioned earlier.

+\textbf{Interference:} Besides the channel effect that brings interference through the off-diagonal elements on $\mathbf{H}$ (i.e., the coupling between different transmit-receive antenna pairs), another method to model interference across all subcarriers is a binomial random variable with a probability of a receive antenna interfered at being $p_\text{interference}$.
+If we represent the interference signal as an independent and identically sampled from a zero-mean complex Normal random variable with $\sigma_i^2 = P_\text{interference}$ in a similar to the noise, then the additive interference per OFDM subcarrier is a column vector with the dimension $\mathbf{i}\in\mathbb{C}^{N_r}$ that contains either zeros or an interference signal.
+Hence, the average interference power is equal to $p_\text{interference}\sigma_i^2$ across all OFDM subcarriers.